rforrupesh/pdf/_posts/2026-04-28-how-to-split-pdf.md

 ---
 layout: post
-title: "How to Split PDF Easily"
+title: "post 1"
+thumbnail: /assets/img/Fancy-Text-Style.png
 ---

 This is a complete guide to split PDF files online.